meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 To use a document field as a filter, you must first add its attribute to the [`filterableAttributes` index setting](/reference/api/filterable_attributes.md).

-**This step is mandatory and cannot be done at search time.** Filters need to be properly processed and prepared by MeiliSearch before they can be used, an operation that takes as much time as indexing all your documents.
+**This step is mandatory and cannot be done at search time.** Filters need to be properly processed and prepared by MeiliSearch before they can be used.

+Updating `filterableAttributes` requires recreating the entire index.
+This may take a significant amount of time depending on your dataset size.

 ::: warning
 By default, `filterableAttributes` is empty.
 This means that filters do not work without first explicitly adding attributes to the `filterableAttributes` list.